FrankC01/pysui/README.md

 Python Client SDK for Sui blockchain

-**Release-0.18.0**
+**Release-0.20.0**

+This release is the _Sui mainnet ready candidate_.

-We are hardening and finalizing code in preperation of Sui going live on mainnet.
-We anticipate that this release is a _production ready candidate_.
-We don't expect further `pysui` _**breaking**_ changes with the caveat that if MystenLabs makes a breaking change we may not be able to address with existing code.
+We continue hardening and finalizing code in preperation of Sui going live on mainnet.
+We don't expect further _**breaking**_ changes with the caveat that if MystenLabs makes a breaking change we may not be able to address with existing code.

 See [CHANGELOG](https://github.com/FrankC01/pysui/blob/main/CHANGELOG.md)